Sweeteners - sugars

 Sucrose (table sugar):

-- Sucrose occurs naturally in many foods and it is commonly added to commercially processed items.
-It is a disacharride, which is made of 2 simpler monosaccharides--glucose and fructose.
+- Sucrose occurs naturally in many foods, and it is commonly added to commercially processed items.
+It is a disaccharide, which is made of 2 simpler monosaccharides--glucose and fructose.
 Sucrose includes raw sugar, granulated sugar, brown sugar, confectioner's sugar, and turbinado sugar.
 Table sugar is made from sugar cane or sugar beets.

 - Raw sugar is granulated, solid, or coarse.
 It is brown in color.
 Raw sugar is the solid part left when the liquid from the juice of the sugar cane evaporates.

 - Brown sugar is made from sugar crystals that come from molasses syrup.
 Brown sugar can also be made by adding molasses back to white granulated sugar.

 - Confectioner's sugar (also known as powdered sugar) is finely ground sucrose.

 - Turbinado sugar is a less refined sugar that still retains some of its molasses.